bcdev/xarray-enmap/README.md

                      [--compress] [--verbose]
                      input_filename

 Extract data from EnMAP archives.
-The expected input is an Zip archive, or a .tar.gz archive of multiple Zip archives, downloaded from the EnMAP portal.
+The expected input is a Zip archive, or a .tar.gz archive of multiple Zip archives, downloaded from the EnMAP portal.
 Output can be written as TIFF, Zarr, or both.